-Representati ve(s) And in their absence

 17. Supplier Authorised For general liaison your contact will continue to be

-Representati ve(s) or, in their absence,

-For Edinburgh Napier

-Or for finance of contract queries,
+Representative(s)

-18. Address for notices
+18. Address for

-19. Key Staff
+notices

-Key Staff Role: Key Staff Name Contact Details:
+10 Key Staff

+13. Ney Stan

-20. Procedures and Policies Not applicable
+20. Procedures and N/A

+Policies

-21. Special Terms Modern Slavery: A new clause is inserted into clause 13 of the Conditions (Obeying the law):
+21. Special Terms Modern Slavery: A new clause is inserted into clause 13 of the Conditions (Obeying

+the law):

-'The Supplier shall comply with any request by the Buyer to complete the Modern Slavery Assessment Tool, which can be which can be found online at: https://supplierregistration.cabinetoffice.gov.uk/msat, within sixty (60) days of such request.'
+The Supplier shall comply with any request by the Buyer to complete the Modern

+Slavery Assessment Tool, which can be which can be found online at: https://supplierregistration.cabinetoffice.gov.uk/msat, within sixty (60) days of such
-The following clauses do not apply:

-14.9

-14.11

-Part C of Annex 1 - Processing Personal Data
+request.

+Quality Standards:

+ISO9001 (Quality Management),

+Technical and Assurance Standards:

+Cyber Essentials

+ISO 27001 (Information Security)

-22. Incorporated Terms The following documents are incorporated into the Contract.
-If there is any conflict, the following order of precedence applies:
+22. Incorporated The following documents are incorporated into the Contract.
+If there is any conflict,

-(a) This Order Form

-(b) Any Special Terms (see row 21 (Special Terms) in this Order Form)

-(c) Conditions

-(d) The following Annexes in equal order of precedence:
+Terms the following order of precedence applies:

-i.
-Annex 1 - Processing Personal Data

-ii.
-[Annex 2 - Specification]

-iii.
-[Annex 4 - Supplier Tender] (Proposal)
+(a) This Order Form (b) Any Special Terms (see row 21 (Special Terms) in this Order Form) (c) The following Annexes in equal order of precedence: i.
+Annex 1 - Processing Personal Data ii.
+Annex 2 - Specification iii.
+Annex 3 - Charges iv.
+Annex 4 - Supplier Tender, unless any part of the Tender offers a better commercial position for the Buyer (as decided by the Buyer, in its absolute discretion), in which case that part of the Tender will take precedence over the documents above.

-IV.Short form Terms ("Conditions")
+II.
+Short form Terms ("Conditions")